 Thyme - We use Thyme as ground cover around the gardens, they are also a great addition to many of my home cooking receipes.

 We also grow Bay Leave, Lemon, and Lemon grass around the office porch.
 They are not winter hardy, so we have to put them indoor for the winter season.

 Generally, Blue Berries, Straw Berries, Gooseberries and Blackberries are ready between May and June.
 Melons, Jojobe are ready between July and August.
 Raspberries and figs are available between July and September.

-If the weather permitted (sometime, we have late frost that kill most of the flowers or young fruits), we will have Europeon Plums, Apples and Pears available starting from late July to September.
+If the weather permitted (sometime, we have late frost that kill most of the flowers or young fruits), we will have Europeon Plums, Apples and Pears available starting from late July to Mid October.

-We planted Persimmon trees, Musadine, Mayhow tree, Honey Berries, Goji Berries, Green Tea Camelia, Peach and Nectarine in 2011 and 2012.
+We also have Persimmons, Musadines, Mayhow fruits, Honey Berries, Goji Berries, Green Tea Camelia, Peach and Nectarine.

 We like to grow flowers around vegetables to attract lady bugs, bees, butterflies and birds.
 Our favorite ones are Cleome, Cosmos, Four O’Clock, Dahlia, Holly Hock, Lamb’s Ear, Marigold, Sun flowers, Mexican Sun flowers, and Zinnia.
 There are also many wildflowers growing on the property.